18 cheap (and free) things to do with kids to keep them entertained during the school holidays

 6. Take part in rock painting

-Do you remember when painting rocks was all the rave during lockdown?
+Remember when painting rocks was all the rage during lockdown?
 Well, it’s still going strong.
-It’s a fun way to bring a smile to people’s faces and perhaps build new friendships.
-For those of you that aren’t aware, it’s essentially hide and seek using rocks.
-You paint rocks, hide them and partake in an online scavenger hunt.
+It’s a fun way to bring a smile to people’s faces and even build new friendships.
+For those not in the know, it’s essentially hide and seek using rocks.
+You paint rocks, hide them and partake in an online scavenger hunt!

-Search for your area name followed by “rocks” on Facebook and you’ll find a dedicated Facebook page.
+Search for your area name followed by ‘rocks’ on Facebook, and you’ll hopefully find a dedicated page.
 Find some rocks and paint colourful pictures on them, then take them out and hide them around your area.
 But the fun doesn’t stop there!
 You can take a stroll around and see what rocks you can find.
-Don’t forget to snap a photo for Facebook and re-hide them.
+Don’t forget to snap a photo for Facebook and re-hide them for the next family.

 painted-rocks-1440-x-1120